-In this 16 minute slide presentation video you can learn a bit about Motivational Interviewing as Dr. Bill Matulich talks about the basic concepts including: the Spirit of MI, The four basic OARS skills, and the "processes" of MI.
+In this 16 minute slide presentation video you can learn a bit about Motivational Interviewing as Dr. Bill Matulich, Ph.D. talks about the basic concepts including: the Spirit of MI, The four basic OARS skills, and the "processes" of MI.

-Dr. Bill Matulich is a clinical psychologist and a member of the Motivational Interviewing Network of Trainers (MINT) since 2006 when he began offering workshops and trainings to professionals of all kinds.
+Dr. Bill Matulich, Ph.D. is a clinical psychologist and a member of the Motivational Interviewing Network of Trainers (MINT) since 2006 when he began offering workshops and trainings to professionals of all kinds.

 Motivational Interviewing (MI) is truly patient-centered care.
-As an evidence-based, effective and efficient approach to helping people change their behavior.
+As an evidence-based, effective and efficient counseling approach to helping people change their behavior.
 MI is helpful to both counselors and clients.
 Counselors using MI experience less resistance from clients.
 Clients feel supported and empowered to make their own life decisions while discovering their own internal motivation to be healthier.

-People learn MI in different ways.
+People learn Motivational Interviewing in different ways.
 This website provides several options to learn about MI and how to do MI, from a concise ebook to a multi-hour online training course.
 If your job is to help people change their behavior for any reason, MI is the proven approach to doing just that.

 Motivational Interviewing, often abbreviated as “MI,” is the evidence-based, client-centered, or patient-centered counseling approach for use by clinicians and counselors of all types designed to help clients change behavior toward healthier options.
 Behavior change is a significant component of almost all health related treatments, from simply taking medications regularly to complete lifestyle change.
 But change is not easy and people have to be motivated to change their behavior.
 They have to see the benefits of doing something so difficult when maintaining the status quo, no matter what that might be, seems easier.